Chabert-Liddell/colSBM/README.md

     networks in groups of networks with similar mesoscale structures.

-Mathematical details of the methods as well as simulation studies and applications can be find in Chabert-Liddell, Barbillon, and Donnet (2022) .
+Mathematical details of the methods as well as simulation studies and applications can be found in Chabert-Liddell, Barbillon, and Donnet (2022) .

 ## Installation